 This website requires JavaScript.

 A purchase order (PO) is a signal of intent to buy, from a purchaser to a vendor, in the procurement process.
 Once accepted, it becomes a legal document that contains all the order details, delivery and payment terms.
+Purchase orders are also used internally to let employees request new goods or services from their procurement or finance team.

 While small business owners typically use a less formal purchasing workflow, a purchase order form enables better vendor relationships and good operational practices.
 And from a financial perspective, a well-oiled purchase order system aids in budget planning.